fpgaemu/fpgaemu/docs/emulation.rst

 As an SoC iterates through each design and manufacturing step, the harder (and more expensive) it becomes to correct any errors.
-Think of a nightmare scenario where a manufacturer is forced to recall every single smartphone and computer due to a fatal bug with the CPU that was never caught (this actually happened to Intel and their Pentium processors in `1994 <https://en.wikipedia.org/wiki/Pentium_FDIV_bug>`_!)
+Think of a nightmare scenario where a manufacturer is forced to recall every single smartphone and computer due to a fatal bug with the CPU that was never caught (this happened to Intel and their Pentium processors in `1994 <https://en.wikipedia.org/wiki/Pentium_FDIV_bug>`_!)
 This is where an FPGA becomes extremely useful.

 Field programmable gate arrays or **FPGAs** are integrated circuits (a set of circuits layered within semiconductor material like silicon, also known as chips) designed to be configured by a customer or designer after manufacturing.
-With FPGAs, a designer is able to program features, adapt to environment and regulatory changes, and reconfigure hardware even in the field, hence the term *field programmable*.
+With FPGAs, a designer can program features, adapt to environment and regulatory changes, and reconfigure hardware even in the field, hence the term *field programmable*.
-An FPGA contains programmable logic elements (LEs) that either act as basic logic gates or connect together to perform complex actions as logic blocks.
+An FPGA contains programmable logic elements (LEs) that either act as basic logic gates or connect to perform complex actions as logic blocks.
 From a top-level perspective, FPGAs consist mostly of configurable memory, high speed I/O, logic blocks, and routing.